dry-python/returns/docs/pages/context.rst

 or `punq <https://github.com/bobthemighty/punq>`_
 tries to:

-1. inspect (by name or type respectively) function or class that needs dependencies
+1. Inspect (by name or type respectively) function or class that needs dependencies
-2. build the required dependency tree from the source defined in the service container
+2. Build the required dependency tree from the source defined in the service container

 There are other tools like ``inject`` that also invades